-To memorialize the end of World War One a competition was held to design a peace coin.
+A competition was held to design a coin to memorialize the end of World I and the peace that, at least temporarily, returned to the world.
 Italian American sculptor Anthony de Francisci's design won.
 This guide will give you an idea of how much your peace silver dollars, minted from 1921 to 1935, are worth.
 The table below provides average coin values and prices based upon the condition of the coin.

 History of the Peace Silver Dollar

 In November 1921 the Federal Commission of Fine Arts announced a competition for a design to commemorate the world peace after the war.
-De Francisci's design was ultimately chosen in the early part of December 1921.
-This did not leave much time for production of silver dollars dated 1921.
+The Treasury Department and The Mint ultimately chose De Francisci's design in the early part of December 1921.
+With the competition ending this late in the year, it did not leave much time for production of silver dollars dated 1921.

 The Market for Peace Silver Dollars

 Well worn Peace Dollars derive a majority of their value from the silver content of the coin.

 Therefore, if the price of silver is relatively high, the coin will be worth only what it's silver content is.
 Peace silver dollars were a relatively short series of US coins to collect, and therefore there is usually a pretty good demand for them.
 If you want to get paid top-dollar for your Peace Dollars, you need to sort and organize your coins so the coin dealer can quickly see what you have.